darii99/IoT_Temp-Humid-Sensor/README.md

 ![image](https://github.com/darii99/IoT_Temp-Humid-Sensor/assets/85901578/41c8ccfe-7137-4c0b-bbcc-30c507be153a)

 The DHT11 operates at 3.3V to 5V, and the Pico's VBUS (port 40) provides 5V, which is suitable for powering the sensor.
-Optionally, a 5kΩ pull-up resistor can be added between the sensor's signal pin and VCC for stability (according to DHT11's datasheet).
+Optionally, a 5kΩ pull-up resistor can be added between the sensor's signal pin and VCC for stability (according to DHT11's datasheet), but I skipped it since I saw it worked well without it too.
 This setup is ideal for development.
-However, if for production, soldering sonnections to a PCB should be considered for durability.
+However, if for production, soldering connections to a PCB should be considered for durability.

 ## **Platform**